Architectural design competition for Block 2

 Video: Government of Canada will soon launch design competition for city block facing Parliament Hill

 Why a design competition

-- the Canadian Museum of History (formerly the Canadian Museum of Civilization), which is across the river from the Parliament Buildings
+- the Canadian Museum of History (formerly the Canadian Museum of Civilization), located across the river from the Parliament buildings

 - Toronto City Hall